Dr Reddy's Labs: What Nomura says on niche HRT segment foray; target price - BusinessToday

 Nomura said Progynova ranked top brand in the estradiol represented pharmaceutical market (RPM), with strong physician equity and brand recall in India.
 As per IQVIA MAT December 2025, the brand recorded sales of Rs 100 crore, implying a 2.9 times EV/sales multiple for the deal.

-"Dr Reddy’s has been expanding its domestic portfolio through acquisitions, in-licensing and partnerships, as indicated in Figure 1.
+"Dr Reddy’s has been expanding its domestic portfolio through acquisitions, in-licensing and partnerships.
 These inorganic tuck-ins are part of Dr Reddy’s domestic growth strategy.
 The company acquires niche assets and then aims to scale them up through leveraging their existing infra and deriving cost synergies," it said.